Influenza: Seasonal Flu 2019-2020

 - People with egg allergies no longer have to wait 30 minutes for observation after receiving their vaccine.

 Timing of Vaccination

-- Vaccines have been updated to better match circulating viruses.
+- Flu vaccines have been updated to better match circulating viruses.

-- Providers may choose to administer any licensed, age-appropriate flu vaccine (IIV, RIV4, or LAIV4).
+- Providers may choose to administer any licensed, age-appropriate flu vaccine.

 - Various higher-dose vaccines are available for adults 65 and older.
 Since the effectiveness of the immune system decreases with age, a higher dose of antigen may give older people a better immune response and better protection against influenza.